cdev-framework/cdev-website/content/docs/examples/userauthentication.md

 {{</tutorial_image>}}

 {{<break 1>}}
-On the `Applications > Applications` page, we can create a Single Page Application (SPA).
+On the `Applications > Applications` page, create a Single Page Application (SPA).

 {{<tutorial_image>}}
 /images/autho_examples/create_spa_app.png
 {{</tutorial_image>}}
 {{<break 1>}}

-Once created, navigate to the `connections` tab for your created SPA.
-There you will be able to enable your user database for this application.
+Once created, navigate to the `connections` tab for your created SPA, and enable the created database for this application.

 {{<tutorial_image>}}
 /images/autho_examples/enable_dev_user_db.png